-ThinkShield is Lenovo's security portfolio of hardware, software, services, and processes - fully customizable solutions to secure your students and staff both at home and in the classroom.
+ThinkShield is Lenovo's security portfolio of hardware, software, services, and processes - fully customizable solutions to secure your students, faculty, and staff both on and off campus.
 Get the most comprehensive protection with a modern Windows 10 Pro device powered by the Intel vPro® platform.